CodeMacrocosm/Web-a-Thon/README.md

 How will this work:
 You get your PR's done and contribute to a cool repository by sharing your stories and struggles and helping others in their journey.

 Happy Coding.
-Hope you all get your cool swags :)
+Hope you all give your best :)